-Not always.
-Cellulite is create by fibrous connections to the skin surface.
+Not always and it may worsen it.
+Cellulite is created by fibrous connections to the skin surface.
+A lot of research is being performed on treatment for cellulite, but as yet none of these are predictable.
 These can be severed with specialized instruments and fat can be re-injected to help smooth these surfaces.
-Occasionally large volume liposuction or weight loss can worsen the appearance of cellulite in areas where the skin has now become loosened due to the loss of fat.
-A lift procedure provides excellent treatment for these cases.
-I see many promises for procedures or products to improve cellulite, but unfortunately none of these are proven and consistent.
+A surgical lift procedure provides reliable treatment for these cases, but thigh lift is an extensive procedure best considered only for severe cases.
+I see many promises for procedures or products to improve cellulite, but unfortunately none of these are proven or consistent.

 WHAT IS THE RECOVERY?